![]() |

 • We know that only a tiny fraction of plastic has ever been recycled.
 And yet, NPR has been airing sponsorship messages for the American Recycling Council, which is continuing to perpetrate the "recycling" hoax.
 Does that make your blood boil?
 The national group Beyond Plastics has a petition/sign-on letter to get them to stop -- please sign, for yourself or for an organization you represent!

-• It's been two years now!
+• It's been well over two years now!
 You can support striking Post-Gazette workers here (and consider signing up for the alternative online publication, the Pittsburgh Union Progress -- and maybe even cancel your P-G subscription until they start treating workers fairly!).
 This strike has garnered national attention; one recent picket even made it into Teen Vogue.

 • PRC continues to hold online workshops about composting, rainwater harvesting, and waste reduction.
 They have several Hard-to-Recycle events each year; upcoming events are listed here.
 For household chemicals, here's the link.